PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Queue/Simple Queue.md

 ```
 Queue operations work as follows:

-* two pointers FRONT and REAR
+* Two pointers FRONT and REAR
 * FRONT track the first element of the queue
 * REAR track the last element of the queue
 * initially, set value of FRONT and REAR to -1